babel/website/website/blog/2018-07-14-whats-the-deal-with-the-new-pipeline-plugin-configuration.md

 ### [Minimal Pipelines](https://github.com/tc39/proposal-pipeline-operator/)

 This proposal covers the basic functionality of the pipeline operator.
 The minimal proposal bans await, so there's no async handling involved at all, and includes no placeholders.
-It matches the behavior of the babel plugin pre-configuration option and is the current specification in the pipeline operator proposal repository.
+It matches the behavior of the babel plugin before we introduced the configuration and is the current specification in the pipeline operator proposal repository.
 It functions more as a straw man, to compare the benefits and tradeoffs of other the proposals, and is unlikely to be accepted as-is without lethal defects in both of the alternatives.

 ### [F# Pipelines](https://github.com/valtech-nyc/proposal-fsharp-pipelines/)